 5.World’s biggest ever digital currency ‘theft’.

 1.The Fake Cop who Pulled Off one of the Greatest Heists of the Century

 On December 10, 1968, in Tokyo, It was raining outside.
 The Nihon Trust bank’s manager was worried.
 Over the last several months, someone had threatened his and the bank’s employees’ lives.
 Just four days before, a letter was sent to his home demanding 300 million yen or his house will be blown up with explosives.

-They waited for the explosion for what seemed like a lifetime.
 However, there was no explosion.
 When they turned around and saw that the company car had vanished.
 The police officer had gone.
 Had he transferred the vehicle to a secure location?
-They contacted the Nihon Trust bank, puzzled, to find out what was going on.
-The bank manager responded, much to their relief; he was alive and well.
+They contacted the Nihon Trust bank puzzled to find out what was going on.
+The bank manager responded much to their relief; he was alive and well.